nimblestart/mattwaler-tea/src/blog/my-site-redesign.md

 ## Why Redesign?

 As a web developer, your own site is a reflection of you and skillset.
 I was proud of my previous iteration, but I knew it could be better.
-I found it was lacking in a few key areas.
+I found it was lacking in a few key areas:

-My last site iteration was only one page.
-That single page was also quite heavy on text and lacked imagery.
-Most importantly, it lacked my personality and the projects and sites I am most proud of!
-I am certain that prospective clients visited my site, saw no substance, and dipped the hell out.
+- Was only one page
+- Very text heavy
+- Lacked personality
+- Portfolio aspects were missing

+In hindsight, I am certain that prospective clients visited my site, saw very little imagery or proof of my skills, and bounced.

 ## Requirements and Goals